List of Ireland Twenty20 International cricket records: Most runs in an innings

 The highest innings total scored in T20Is has been scored twice.
 The first occasion came in the match between Afghanistan and Ireland when Afghanistan scored 278/3 in the 2nd T20I of the Ireland series in India in February 2019.
 The Czech Republic national cricket team against Turkey during the 2019 Continental Cup scored 278/4 to equal the record.
-The highest score for Ireland is 225/7 scored against Afghanistan during the final of the 2013 ICC World Twenty20 Qualifier.
+The highest score for Ireland is 226/7 scored against Austria in the round robin match of 2022–23 ICC Men's T20 World Cup Europe Qualifier.

 Fewest runs in an innings

 The lowest innings total scored was by Turkey against Czech Republic when they were dismissed for 21 during the 2019 Continental Cup.
 The lowest score in T20I history for Ireland is 68 scored against the West Indies in the 2010 ICC World Twenty20.

-Most runs conceded an innings
+Most runs conceded in an innings

 The 2nd T20I of the Ireland series in India in February 2019 saw Afghanistan score 278/3, the highest total conceded by Ireland.